jaspy2/jaspy/README.md

 ### Configure Prometheus

 Edit `/var/prometheus/prometheus.yaml` and add this snippet to the bottom so that it becomes part of the `scrape_configs:`.
+This is required so that your Prometheus will poll Jaspy for network metrics.
+There are three sections: Fast metrics, slow metrics and sensors.

 ```
   # notice indentation of two spaces